Work & Write

 Publishing

-After you have written an article or essay, circulated it for review, and revised and polished it, then you will submit the paper to law reviews for consideration for publication.
-Prior to submission, ensure your work is of the best quality possible.
+When is your article or essay ready?
 What you submit to a journal is not a rough draft; it should be as polished as you can make it.
 Footnotes or endnotes should be in bluebook form and typos should be eliminated, as should grammatical errors.
-When you are ready to place an article or essay in a journal, speak to a mentor or a former law professor about the submission process and strategies for article placement.
-You might also consult online resources such as Prawfsblog and The Faculty Lounge for advice on publication and placement.
+Before you send your piece out, speak to a mentor or a former law professor about the submission process and strategies for article placement.
+You might also consult online resources such as Prawfsblog and The Faculty Lounge.

 Placement of journal articles and essays plays a fairly large role in the evaluation process.
 Try to place your papers in the the highest ranked journal possible or a specialty journal.